 We were lucky to have good weather and a fantastic tour group organizing this for us and we had the best 8 hours of our Vietnamese sojourn.
 We had already tried all modes of transport on our Vietnam trip by then—we had flown (JetStar – good enough), had taken the SE19 train (basic and clean), cruised along the Ha Long Bay, took a local bus to Ninh Binh (decent but avoidable in bad weather) and a bike trip such as this rounded the portfolio.

 It drizzled on our faces.
 The wind blew our hair.
 The roads were wide and smooth, the sights beautiful.
 Especially when we moved over from Hue to Da Nang.
+If you want to stay overnight at Da Nang, look up at a great list of accommodations here.

-I looked it up online.
 The Hải Vân Pass (or “ocean cloud pass”), is a ~21 km long mountain pass on National Route 1A in Vietnam.
 “Historically, the pass was a physical division between the kingdoms of Champa and Đại Việt.
 The pass is renowned for its scenic beauty.
 Presenter Jeremy Clarkson, the host of the BBC motoring programme Top Gear, featured the pass during the show’s 2008 Vietnam Special, calling the road “a deserted ribbon of perfection—one of the best coast roads in the world.”
 Wikipedia

 The Le Family Riders conduct bike trips from Hue to Hoi An and alternately, from Hoi An to Hue.
 No problem if you cannot ride a bike yourself, you can ride pillion on one of the family members.
 If going from Hue to Hoi An, You will also stop at Elephant Springs, eat some yummy local cuisine at the Fishing Village, cross Da Nang, then finally visit the Marble Mountains.
 But crossing the Hai Van pass or the Ocean Cloud pass is the highlight of the trip.
 The tour starts at 8 AM from Hue and ends at 4:30 PM in Hoi An.
 At Hoi An, they drop you at a tailors’ (also a family member), so you can spend some time ordering a 24-hour custom-made suit or a formal dress.